Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Elena, who was being shown such a scene, also seemed to be unable to take her eyes off of it.

-「Big sis Sera, can you see it?
-The parts where we are connected.」
+"Big sis Sera, can you see it?
+The parts where we are connected."

 He spread her legs even more and thrust his hips up.

 Sera pulled down her chin and peeked at her own private part.

-「I, I can see it.
-Yuu and I… are connected in such a manner… Ah, ahii… so deep… Oh, oh, ohoo… Y, you’re knocking on my womb.」
+"I, I can see it.
+Yuu and I… are connected in such a manner… Ah, ahii… so deep… Oh, oh, ohoo… Y, you’re knocking on my womb."

-「Guh… Big sis Sera, I’m… already…」
+"Guh… Big sis Sera, I’m… already…"

-「S, sure… Come… G, give me, a lot of your baby seeds… inside me!」
+"S, sure… Come… G, give me, a lot of your baby seeds… inside me!"

 Sera twisted her body and turned around.
 At the same time, she reached out her hand and stroked Yuu’s face.